-Till 2019, the model of remote work was gaining popularity at a skeptical rate, with both employers as well as talents being unsure how it could work smoothly and efficiently in the long term.
-Come 2020 along with the global pandemic, a major part of the world was forced to work remotely.
+Until 2019, the model of remote work was gaining popularity at a skeptical rate, with both employers and talents being unsure how it could work smoothly and efficiently in the long term.
+Come 2020, along with the global pandemic, a major part of the world was forced to work remotely.
 After initial hiccups and struggles, most have settled, accepted, and started appreciating this new world work order.

 With an extensive range of tools and mediums to make the functioning of professionals seamless, this remote work phenomenon has become extremely popular.
-Even when the world recovers from the pandemic, the remote work culture is here to stay due to the many benefits it has to offer to both employers and professionals.
+Even when the world recovers from the pandemic, the remote work culture is here to stay due to the many benefits to both employers and professionals.

 Skuad recently conducted a survey asking professionals why they preferred the remote work model, and this is what we got:

 We also looked at the statistics available around the world around remote work.
-Here are some of the very interesting remote work statistics we came across that will put the soaring popularity of this new work trend and the reasons behind it in perspective.
+Here are some of the fascinating remote work statistics we came across that will put the soaring popularity of this new work trend and the reasons behind it in perspective.

-According to a survey conducted by Gartner, 97% of the world’s organisations cancelled all work-related travel, and 88% of the global organisations either made it compulsory or encouraged their employees to work remotely.
+According to a survey conducted by Gartner, 97% of the world’s organizations canceled all work-related travel, and 88% of the global organizations either made it compulsory or encouraged their employees to work remotely.

-In a survey conducted by Statista in the first quarter of 2020, when the world was compelled to work remotely, 67% of the global organisations reported an increase in spending on video conferencing tools and softwares.
+In a survey conducted by Statista in the first quarter of 2020, when the world was compelled to work remotely, 67% of the global organizations reported an increase in spending on video conferencing tools and software.

-25% of the companies that participated in the survey conducted by Statista said they will move about 10% of their employees to permanent remote positions even after the world has recovered from the COVID-19 pandemic.
-The remote work model has highlighted how much an organisation can benefit and save from the remote work architecture.
+25% of the companies that participated in the survey conducted by Statista said they would move about 10% of their employees to permanent remote positions even after the world has recovered from the COVID-19 pandemic.
+The remote work model has highlighted how much an organization can benefit and save from the remote work architecture.

 Although remote work allows you to work from anywhere on the planet, 84% of the remote workers prefer to work from home.